Class of 2018 Sponsored By

 - Scholarships may be used for tuition or school fees during the academic term immediately following scholarship winner selections (estimated in July).
 Funds cannot be used for room and board or for school supplies.

 - Immediate family members of controlling officers in Western Union, any of its affiliates and non-affiliated nonprofit entities, or its Agents are not eligible to participate in the scholarship program.
 All other employees and their family members who meet the other eligibility requirements may apply.

-- Selection & Notification to all Applicants: July 2017
+- Selection and Notification to All Applicants: July 2019

 Q: Do I need to send a transaction to apply or be eligible?

 A: No, you do not need to be a Western Union customer or use Western Union services to be eligible.

 Q: Can I defer my scholarship to later academic terms?

 A: No, you must use the scholarship for tuition or school fees during the academic term immediately following scholarship winner selections (estimated in July).
 Extenuating circumstances will be considered and must be communicated to IIE for review.